Stormhand81/Immersion/README.md

 ---

 ### Dragonflight UI Detection
-If **DragonFlight Reloaded 2 UI** is enabled, Immersion adapts automatically, safely hiding the default player frame and other redundant elements.
+If **DragonFlight UI: Reforged** is enabled, Immersion adapts automatically, safely hiding the default player frame and other redundant elements.

 No setup required.